OssiRuhanen/CrewAI_Assistant/PLANS.md

   - [ ] Learns from user corrections
   - [ ] Adapts to user's communication style
   - [ ] Builds personal context understanding

+### Daily Logging & Journaling
+- [x] Manual journal entries via voice or text
+- [ ] Automatic end-of-day summary generation based on chat history
+- [ ] Interactive daily dashboard with key metrics (tasks completed, mood, time allocation)
+- [ ] Tagging and categorization of activities (e.g., work, exercise, personal, meals)
+- [ ] Habit and goal tracking with progress visualizations
+- [ ] Mood and sentiment analysis for emotional tracking
+- [ ] Integration with calendar and task data for comprehensive log
+- [x] Reminders and prompts for evening reflection
+- [ ] Exportable logs in CSV/JSON formats
+- [ ] Search and filter capabilities for past entries

 ### Workout and Structured Data Logging
 - [x] Free-form workout notes can be logged to `memories.txt`.